 In the climax of Cowboys and Aliens, Ella went into the core of the aliens' spaceship and activated the bracelet's self-destruct bomb, knowing theres only a couple of seconds for the bomb to go off.

-In Stranger Than Fiction Harold Crick discovers from his author that his fate is to die by pushing a child out of the way of a car, taking its place.
+In Stranger Than Fiction, Harold Crick discovers from his author that his fate is to die by pushing a child out of the way of a bus, taking his place and forming a Dying Moment of Awesome for Karen Eiffel's novel.
 Accepting it as a good way to die, he does so.
-Subverted in that he survives the collision because his author rewrites the ending.
+Subverted in that he survives the collision because Eiffel rewrites the ending.

 Sucker Punch has two heroic sacrifices Babydoll and Rocket sacrifice themselves for Sweet Pea, who had the best odds in the real world.

-In The Avengers, Tony sacrifices himself by catching the nuke headed for Manhattan and flying it out into space through the wormhole, fully expecting to be trapped there and die, after Natasha warned him it was a "one-way trip" (he survives, but only due to luck — he loses consciousness and plummets back through the wormhole just before it closes).
+In The Avengers, Tony sacrifices himself by catching the nuke headed for Manhattan and flying it out into space through the wormhole, fully expecting to be trapped there and die, after Steve warned him it was a "one-way trip".
+He survives, but only due to luck — he loses consciousness and plummets back through the wormhole just before it closes.
 Also a Call Back to his argument with Steve earlier in the film, when the latter accused him of being incapable of sacrificing himself for someone else.

 By Dawn's Early Light— the flight crew of Air Force One turn their plane so that the pursuing Looking Glass plane can ram them, to prevent the nuclear submarine fleet from receiving orders from a rogue President that would catastrophically escalate the nuclear war in progress.
 The movie ends right before the impending collision.

 In Blood Diamond Danny Archer allows Soloman to escape with the diamond, he makes a final stand against the approaching soldiers.